andygongea/update-now/README.md

 1. ❇️ **Patch Update**: Shows the latest patch updates for your dependencies.
 Patch updates generally include bug fixes and are fully backward compatible.
 2. ✴️ **Minor Update**: Reveals the latest minor updates for your dependencies.
 Minor updates typically introduce new features but are designed to be backward compatible.
 3. 🛑 **Major Update**: Displays the latest major updates for your dependencies.
-Major updates can make changes that are not backward compatible and hence may require additional modifications in your project.
+Major updates can make changes that are not backward compatible and may require additional modifications in your project.

-To reduce the complexity of the UI and reduce the cognitive load, **range updates** were removed from the statistics.

 ## Importance of Updating Dependencies
 ![update-now-vscode-extensions](https://github.com/andygongea/update-now/assets/818805/703334ce-6d38-41dc-8af7-9accadc0c6d0)